OhGreat/tell_the_time_with_pytorch/README.md

 # Tell the time with pytorch

 This repository is an extract of an assignment from the Computer Science Master's course at Leiden University.
-It contains a framework used to train and evaluate neural networks on an image dataset of analog clocks.
+It contains a framework created to train and evaluate neural networks on an image dataset of analog clocks.
 The purpose of this assignment was to tackle the periodic property of time, which would negatively affect the training of our model, if not handled correctly.
 Details on how this problem was tackled are present in the next section of this document.
 Pretrained models are also provided to complement the results of our experiments.

 ## Dataset